cryptape/ckb-script-templates/README.md

 Ready-to-use templates have been put together for different use cases:

-* `contract`: default contract template you should use if no special requirements are neeeded.
+* `contract`: default contract template you should use if no special requirements are needed.
 * `stack-reorder-contract`: a contract template that adjusts memory layout so stack lives at lower address, and heap lives at higher address.
 This way a program would explicitly signal errors when stack space is fully use.
 * `c-wrapper-crate`: a crate template that shows how to glue C code in a Rust crate for CKB's contract usage.
-* `x64-simulator-crate`: a crate template that contains Rust-only code, but usees [ckb-x64-simulator](https://github.com/nervosnetwork/ckb-x64-simulator) for tests.
+* `x64-simulator-crate`: a crate template that contains Rust-only code, but uses [ckb-x64-simulator](https://github.com/nervosnetwork/ckb-x64-simulator) for tests.

 There are also deprecated templates kept for historical reasons.